tx-lin/vmSafeguard/other/READMEDocker.md

 cat id_rsa.pub | ssh -p 22 root@the-ip-of-your-esxi \ 'cat >> /etc/ssh/keys-root/authorized_keys'
 <enter the password of esxi user (root) (just one time)>
 exit

-ssh -p 22 root@the-ip-of-your-esxi # try to connect to the esxi trought ssh (now, you don't need to provide a password)
+# try to connect to the esxi trought ssh (now, you don't need to provide a password)
+ssh -p 22 root@the-ip-of-your-esxi

-# OPTIONAL : Disable the ESXi firewall to allow API req to an pother port than 80 (if use 8080 like above, from your docker host)
+# Disable the ESXi firewall to allow API req to an pother port than 80 (if use 8080 like above, from your docker host)
 esxcli network firewall set --enabled false exit
 -----------------